How to address and treat the real cause of excess body fat.

 Reducing carbohydrate foods and eliminating junk food are the key to stabilizing insulin production.
 This process is something you can individualize for your particular needs by performing the Two-Week Test.

 Improve the function of the aerobic muscles.
 It’s here that your body burns stored fat for energy.
 When this happens you become more lean and have much more energy.
 In addition, a variety of health problems can quickly disappear.
 Fatigue, hormone imbalance, chronic pain, sleep irregularities, and even more serious conditions such as high blood pressure can change quickly.
 While muscle-improving exercise is thought to be hard workouts, this actually can worsen metabolism and reduce fat-burning.
-The best way to do this is using The 180 Formula.
+The best way to do this is using The MAF 180 Formula.

 Instead, true aerobic exercise is very easy physically.
 When you’re finished a workout you should almost feel like you can do the same workout again right away (although that’s not necessary).
 You should feel energized, not hungry, tired or hurt.
 For those not regularly working out, a simple 30-minute walk is amazingly effective.
 If you’re already training for a sport, it means slowing down to improve your fat-burning metabolism (but don’t worry about training slow — you’ll soon get faster at the same heart rate).